19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (2) If the appellant is ultimately sentenced to imprisonment, the time during which the execution of the sentence was stayed shall be excluded in computing the term of his sentence unless the appellate court orders otherwise.

-(3) In the case of a conviction involving a sentence of death, the execution of the sentence of death must not be carried out until —
+(3) In the case of a conviction involving a sentence of death, the execution of the sentence of death must not be carried out until after the sentence is confirmed by the Court of Appeal pursuant to an appeal by the accused or a petition for confirmation by the Public Prosecutor.

-(a) after the time allowed under this Code for appeal; or

-(b) if an appeal is made within the time allowed under this Code for appeal, after the sentence is confirmed by the appellate court.
+[Act 33 of 2012 wef 01/01/2013]

 ### Summary rejection of appeal